Instructors

 William Perales

-Specializing in Catholic and Classical Education, School Leadership, K-12 Curriculum Development, Forming the Imagination, Trivium, Literature, Writing, Nature Study, Seminar Discussion, School Catechist Formation, and Strategic Planning
+Specializing in Catholic and Classical Education, School Leadership, K-12 Curriculum Development, Forming the Imagination, Trivium, Literature, Writing, Nature Study, Seminar Discussion, Organizational Culture, School Catechist Formation, and Strategic Planning

 Robin Johnston

-Specializing in Catholic Education, Classical Charter Schools, English Grammar, Recitation, Poetry, Music, and Middle School History
+Specializing in Catholic Education, Classical Charter Schools, English Grammar, Recitation, Poetry, Music, History, Science, Assessment, and Beauty’s Role in Classroom Atmosphere

 Robin Ann Johnston earned a Presidential Scholarship and obtained her bachelor’s degree in Cognitive Psychology (with a minor in piano performance) at Loyola University of New Orleans in 1985, cum laude.
 She spent several years volunteering in her children’s Montessori preschool, and then volunteer-teaching theater, speech, and formal debate classes for their middle school.
 Robin has taught World and American History, English, Literature, Composition, Math, and Theology for grades 4-12.
 As the lead middle-school teacher for Mount St. Michael Catholic School (MSMCS) in south Dallas, she was instrumental in transitioning the school’s culture and curriculum instruction to a classical model, in accordance with the Catholic intellectual tradition of education.
 Robin retired from teaching in 2015 and joined Responsive Ed, writing classical ELAR curriculum aligned to the Texas state standards.
 Currently, she writes Catholic humanities curriculum for the University of Dallas while serving as the classical curriculum consultant and lead teacher trainer for MSMCS.
 Robin’s passion is for igniting students’ hearts with a love for learning and providing teacher formation in the Catholic tradition through classical liberal arts pedagogical instruction.
 Robin was given the “Work of Heart” award for excellence in teaching— twice—by the Catholic Diocese of Dallas.